What Is Osteoporosis?

 - Have family history of osteoporosis, especially if your mother or father fractured a hip

-- Have low body weight, due to lower bone mass
+- Have low body weight

 - Have low levels of sex hormones (low estrogen in women, low testosterone in men)